2022 SLMACC funding round – application deadline extended

 - evidence of collaboration.

-2. Alignment to fund objectives and wider government goals: How will the project deliver helping the primary industries use land more sustainably, meet environmental targets, and remain prosperous?
-We'll look for alignment to:
+2. Alignment to fund objectives and wider government goals: How would the project deliver helping the primary industries use land more sustainably, meet environmental targets, and remain prosperous?
+We looked for alignment to:

 - fund priorities and outcomes and impacts